 Compromised Hashes/Tickets- Techniques such as Pass-the-Hash and Pass-the-Ticket have long been critical tools for attackers to move laterally within the network.
 When these techniques are detected, the affected user can be challenged via multi-factor authentication or by blocking or isolating the affected host.

 Attacks Against Active Directory Infrastructure- Protecting your organization’s authentication infrastructure is critical.
 Prevent abuse including brute-force attacks, Golden Ticket attacks, forged PAC files, or attempts to harvest data from Active Directory.

 Insider Access Abuse- The presence of a malicious insider or simply a naive or impatient end-user can quickly unravel the best laid plans of the security team.
 By learning normal working hours, locations, as well as the typical assets and applications of a user, the solution can challenge and respond to any anomalous behavior.

-Using real-time adaptive response ensures you can always take action that strikes the appropriate balance between security and enablement.
+Using real-time threat prevention based on identity, behavior and risk ensures you can always take action that strikes the appropriate balance between security and enablement.